The CUNY SPH Dietetic Internship participates in the Prior Assessed Learning program recognized by The Academy of Nutrition and Dietetics’ ACEND.

-An example might be a female student in her mid-forties who has been a dietary manager for 15 years.
-For didactic coursework, she could be awarded academic credit for food production courses that she took as a dietary manager.
-For supervised practice, she may be given credit for her work experiences as a manager of a long-term care foodservice operation.”
+An example might be a student who has been a dietary manager for 15 years.
+For didactic coursework, she/he could be awarded academic credit for food production courses that he/she took as a dietary manager.
+For supervised practice, credit may be given for work experiences as a manager of a long-term care foodservice operation.”

-PAL will not be granted as a replacement for any of the didactic portion of the internship.
+- PAL will not be granted as a replacement for any of the didactic portion of the internship. (e.g. program assignments)

-Decisions regarding the awarding of PAL credit are at the discretion of the Internship Director.
+- Decisions regarding the awarding of PAL credit are at the sole discretion of the Internship Director.

 Application for PAL credit shall include the following:

 Experiences submitted for PAL evaluation must be classified as by the rotation(s) to which they apply.